 2011-2012:

 09/21/2011: Training for faculty.
-No record of attendance.
+Unable to locate record of attendance.
+(Norma Guerrero)

 As an added system to increase the compliance rate of curriculum currency, the Academic Vice President monitors courses and program to ensure that they are current with industry and national standards before they are offered or scheduled.
 Furthermore, the Academic Vice President may inform departments that courses and programs that are not in compliance cannot be offered or scheduled.